-Because I’ve treated thousands of patients suffering from low back pain, I realize that suffering from low back pain can be relentless and tiring.
+In our Overland Park Chiropractic office, I’ve treated thousands of patients suffering from low back pain, I realize that suffering from low back pain can be relentless and tiring.
 You may have already tried other remedies that didn’t work or not enough.

 Many people accept arthritis as an inevitable part of getting older.
 And with the U.S. Census estimating that there are currently 72 million “Baby Boomers” living in the U.S., chances are you or one of your family members are feeling the aches, pains, loss of movement, stiffness and limitations that come along with living with arthritis.

 The National Center for Chronic Disease Prevention and Health Promotion estimates that more than 46 million adults in the United States reported being told by a doctor that they have some form of arthritis, rheumatoid arthritis, gout, lupus, or fibromyalgia.